kasijun/A-6bit-Digital-to-Analog-Converter/README.md

 ![Layout of Decoder Circuit for Conversion of Row-/Column-Decoder Outputs](./img/) **Fig 17:**  Layout of Decoder Circuit for Conversion of Row-/Column-Decoder Outputs

-### 0.3.6 Final Implementation Of DAC adn pre-layout Simulation
+### 0.3.6 Final Implementation Of DAC and Pre-Layout Simulation

 <p align="justify">